jdmillstein/iceberg_evt/README.md

 # An extreme value theory perspective on large iceberg calving events

-Supporting dataset for Mackie, Millstein, and Serafin (submitted).47 Years of Large Antarctic Calving Events: Insights from Extreme Value Theory.
+Supporting dataset for Mackie, Millstein, and Serafin (submitted).
+47 Years of Large Antarctic Calving Events: Insights from Extreme Value Theory.

 ## About this data